Get new posts by email:

 Meanwhile I made the spinach – I sautéed some red onion finely minced up – then added the spinach just before the burgers were done – so the spinach was barely wilted.
 I added some salt, pepper, ground nutmeg, a tiny little drizzle of cream, a bit of feta cheese and lastly a speck of butter.

 The burgers were crisped up in the pan, then removed to a heated plate.
 Be careful not to over cook them!
 I poured off all but a speck of the oil, then added some vermouth.
 It bubbled away until it turned to a light slurry.
 Then I added a little splash of sherry vinegar, cooked that for a minute or two, and off heat I added a tablespoon or so of unsalted butter.
 On each individual dinner plate I scooped some spinach, placed the burger on top, spooned the sauce over each one, then sprinkled the top with some additional feta cheese.
 Voila!
 If I’d wanted to serve anything else with it I’d have made mashed potatoes.
+Or some steamed and pureed cauliflower made to act like mashed potatoes.
 If so, I’d have increased the volume of sauce so there would be enough to drizzle over some of that potatoes.
 I think I would have placed the spinach and the potatoes side by side, put the burger right smack in the middle, and drizzled the sauce over both – but mostly it goes on the burger.

 This would make a scrumptious company meal – the only problem is it must be cooked at the last minute.
 But the flavors were superb, if I do say so myself.
 Maybe I’ll try making these with ground turkey, or half turkey and half beef.
 Maybe it could be done with a chicken breast too.
 I’ll let you know how that tastes!